tsroten/zhon/README.rst

     in dictionaries to index characters.

 zhon.pinyin.RE_NUMBER
-    This is a regular exprssion pattern (not compiled) that matches valid Pinyin (with numbers).
+    This is a regular expression pattern (not compiled) that matches valid Pinyin (with numbers).
 It also matches punctuation and whitespace.
     When compiling, make sure to use the re.X and re.I flags.

 zhon.pinyin.RE_ACCENT
-    This is a regular exprssion pattern (not compiled) that matches valid Pinyin (with accents).
+    This is a regular expression pattern (not compiled) that matches valid Pinyin (with accents).
 It also matches punctuation and whitespace.
     When compiling, make sure to use the re.X and re.I flags.